MAUAO SUMMIT WALK

 You can also walk the entire 4WD track which starts at Pilot Bay – however, you cannot drive up here.
 Vehicles are only allowed up for maintenance and emergencies.

 Public toilets are available at both Pilot Bay and in front of the surf lifesaving club on the beachfront.
-A water fountain is also on the ocean beach side, so make use of whatever facilities you need before you set off.
+A water fountain is also on the ocean side, so make use of whatever facilities you need before you set off.

 Please note - There are no rubbish bins on Mauao.
 Please take all rubbish away with you.